karlyndiary/YouTube-API/README.md

 Having recently stepping into the content creation world with a new Youtube channel on data analytics and data science, I decided to gain some insights on this topic which might be useful for other new content creators.
 The scope of this small project is limited to data science channels and I will not consider other niches (that might have a different characteristics and audience base).
 Therefore, in this project will explore the statistics of around 10 most successful data science Youtube channel.

-The case study follows the six step data analysis process:
+Data analysis for the case study follows the following steps:

 * [1.
 Prepare](#1-prepare)
 * [2.
 Process](#2-process)